jakeEspinosa/armtd/README.md

 <h2>Description</h2>

 Deploy ARM templates directly from PowerShell!
 This simple script takes the Resource Group name and the name of<br>
 the ARM template as arguments and then deploys the resource(s).
+It appends the date to the end of the deployment<br>
+name in Azure to promote record keeping.

 <h2>Technologies Used</h2>